xingnanxia/Netfilter_Kernel_Module/README.md

 ####Module Usage #2: Blocking all Incoming Traffic with specified source IP addresses</br>
 `sudo echo "some IP address" >> /proc/incoming`</br>
-up to `50` IP addresses can be added to the list of source IP addresses to filter </br>
+up to `MAX_MSG` IP addresses can be added to the list of source IP addresses to filter </br>
 address need to be entered into the proc file one by one </br>
 address need to be in IP format, human-readable address such as 'www.google.com' is not supported. </br>
 unblocking a source IP address is not enabled </br>

-Example: sudo echo "128.119.8.148" >> /proc/incoming
+Example: sudo echo "128.119.8.148" >> /proc/incoming </br>
+(MAX_MSG is currently defined to 50.
+In line 28: #define MAX_MSG 50, you can change 50 to any positive number) </br>

 ####Module Usage #3: Blocking all Outgoing Traffic with specified destination IP addresses</br>
 `sudo echo "some IP address" >> /proc/outgoing`</br>
-up to `50` IP addresses can be added to the list of destination IP addresses to filter </br>
+up to `MAX_MSG` IP addresses can be added to the list of destination IP addresses to filter </br>
 address need to be entered into the proc file one by one </br>
 address need to be in IP format, human-readable address such as 'www.google.com' is not supported. </br>
 unblocking a destination IP address is not enabled </br>

-Example: sudo echo "128.119.8.148" >> /proc/outgoing
+Example: sudo echo "128.119.8.148" >> /proc/outgoinr
+(MAX_MSG is currently defined to 50.
+In line 28: #define MAX_MSG 50, you can change 50 to any positive number) </br>

 ####Injecting the Module from the Kernel: </br>
 `sudo rmmod Final03`